A Theater Themed Wedding

 6. Choose readings or music (if you love music(al) theater or opera like I do) from your favourite works.
 If you're looking for wedding appropriate musical theatre songs you might want to look at this playlist.
 People use music during ceremonies particularly during the walk down the aisle but also during the signing of the registry or to walk out of the ceremony as a married couple.
 If you are after a reading you simply choose a text that you love and feel like is an appropriate reading about vows or your love for your partner in particular.

-7. If you work in theatre or do community theatre you’ll probably know where to hire or borrow props, these could be awesome to follow through on your theater theme in a photo booth.
+7. If you work in theatre or do community theatre you'll probably know where to hire or borrow props, these could be awesome to follow through on your theater theme in a photo booth.
 If you’re looking to buy or make stuff yourself you could think of stuff like venetian masks, theatre binoculars, a phantom of the opera mask, a cyrano the bergerac nose, a tutu, a red clowns nose, a top hat, a lorgnet or ocular, a hand fan or a recognisable prop from your favorite play.
+Or these Hamilton themed props you can buy on Etsy.

 8. If you're bold you could give your guests a dresscode to come as their favorite theatre character.
 Not all families will react positively on this so make sure you're inviting the sort of crowd that's comfortable with this (or who are willing to adapt to your wishes on your special day).
 If you know your guest list consists of lots of musical theater lovers you could also include some late night musical theatre karaoke either on the stage or in a seperate room (if you’re not too convinced by their singing abilities 🙈).